-The Correlation Id parameter is used in the ASPAC, ASPAC ACK, and UA-User data messages.
-It is used to identify data messages sent to a peer SPP.
+The Correlation Id parameter is used in the BEAT, BEAT ACK, ASPAC, ASPAC ACK, and UA-User data messages.
+It is used here to identify data messages sent to a peer SPP.

 The Correlation Id parameter is formatted as follows: